These stats may sound like a tech startup, but they actually belong to one of Amazon’s biggest third-party vendors -- Pharapacks.

 Long-Term Storage Fees

 A monthly storage fee is charged for all units stored in an Amazon fulfillment center for more than six months.
-This fee is based on calendar month and daily average volume.
-This is a major shift from the semi-annual fees Amazon has been been charging for years.
+This fee is based on the calendar month and daily average volume.
+This is a major shift from the semi-annual fees Amazon has been charging for years.
 On the 15th of each month, Amazon will charge:

 - $3.45 per cubic foot for items that have been warehoused for 181-365 days